do0gra/do0gra.github.io/gootloader.md

 [back](./)

-# De-obfuscating a Gootloader sample
+# De-obfuscating a Gootloader Script

-This post details the steps taken to de-obfuscate a Gootloader script.
-The malicious script was extracted from what seemed like combined legitimate xlsx.js and shim.js script from sheetjs.com.
-I will not be uploading the full script here but only the extracted malicious code from the script.
+This post outlines the process of de-obfuscating a Gootloader script identified within a JavaScript file that appears to combine legitimate code from xlsx.js and shim.js (commonly used in SheetJS).
+Only the malicious portions of the script are discussed and shared—not the entire original script.

-The extracted code can be found [here](./assets/files/gootloader/gootloader.script)
+You can access the extracted malicious code [here](./assets/files/gootloader/gootloader.script)

-## First Layer
+## Layer 1: Entry Point and Function Mapping

-The entry point is the calling of the coolj function which in turn calls the amqiinf function. (ojnoa function always returns a true)
+The script begins execution via the coolj() function, which conditionally calls amqiinf():

 ```js
 coolj(3845);